thezedt/mr500v1-openwrt/README.md

 If you want to poke around the OEM firmware first, the login credentials are _admin / 1234_

-4. Transfer the firmware [via TFTP](logs/tftp-flash-log.txt) and then configure U-Boot to boot OpenWrt from ram:
+4. Transfer the firmware [via TFTP](logs/tftp-flash-log.txt) and then instruct U-Boot to boot OpenWrt from ram:

     ```
     # tftpboot

+	...transfer happens here...

     # bootm
     ```

+The rooter will boot the kernel image and start in _recovery mode_.

-5. With OpenWrt booted in _recovery (initramfs)_ mode, use the web interface (or console) to install the `sysupgrade` OpenWrt firmware.
+5. With OpenWrt booted in _recovery (initramfs)_ mode, use the web interface or console to install the `sysupgrade` OpenWrt firmware (which you can also obtain from the ImageBuilder).

+After another reboot you should find yourself in the permanent OpenWrt firmware.

 ### Status